 - All students have access to the Careers Library held in the Careers/Exams Office.
 There is a wide range of literature covering many different career options. - In addition, students are encouraged to register on the icanbea... website.
-Icanbea.... is an online careers service which gives information that students need to make important decisions about future careers and what subjects, courses and training they can do to reach their career destination.

-If students are unsure which careers they may be interested in, icanbea.... can give ideas based on likes and dislikes and can also discover what careers subjects they are studying can lead to.
-Packed with information on what employers are looking for, potential earning and qualifications required.

-- Careers Education, Information and Guidance (CEIAG) is an integral part of the Year 10 and 11 Planning for Your Future (PYF) programme.
+Icanbea... is an online careers service which gives information that students need to make important decisions about future careers and what subjects, courses and training they can do to reach their career destination. - If students are unsure which careers they may be interested in, icanbea.... can give ideas based on likes and dislikes and can also discover what careers subjects they are studying can lead to.
+Packed with information on what employers are looking for, potential earning and qualifications required. - Careers Education, Information and Guidance (CEIAG) is an integral part of the Year 10 and 11 PSHE programme.
 For example C.V.
-Writing/hands-on workshops. - Xello All students are able to access Xello a complete interactive career platform.
+Writing/hands-on workshops. - Unifrog All students are able to access Unifrog a complete interactive career platform.
 There are lots of skills assessments to help them better understand their unique interests, skills, and strengths.
 Each engaging assessment encourages reflection, helping students connect who they are with relevant career options.
-We encourage all students to access this platform. - We also have a lot of information for students on our school website to help you develop your skills, research more information about jobs and careers. - St Alban's also hold regular Career Insight Talks, led by industry experts, our own fantastic alumni as well as leading academics.
+We encourage all students to access this platform. - We also have lots of information for students on our school website to help develop skills, research more information about jobs and careers.
+Throughout the year, we have local Colleges, apprenticeship providers and Apprenticeship Suffolk visiting and offering one to one advice and workshops to students. - During Apprenticeship Week (February) and Careers Week (March) we offer a programme of talks from industry experts, our own fantastic alumni as well local colleges and apprenticeship providers.
 It is hoped that the presentations will further help in the decision making for university courses and future careers.
-This is an ideal opportunity for our students to network with local, national and international employers. - Throughout the year, we have local Colleges and Amazing Apprenticeships Team visiting and offering one to one advice and workshops to students. - The highlight of the year is our Careers Fortnight, which is packed with workshops, guest speakers, presentations and activities and aims to really inspire students about their futures - St Alban's School provides every Year 11 student with the opportunity of a personal 1:1 interview with a Level 6 qualified careers advisor to discuss their Sixth Form, Higher Education and career plans. - The careers advisor is also available to talk to younger students and is available during the school day.
+This is an ideal opportunity for our students to network with local, national and international employers. - The highlight of the year is our Careers Fair on 6th March, which is packed with guest speakers, presentations and activities and aims to really inspire students about their futures - St Alban's School provides every Year 11 student with the opportunity of a personal 1:1 interview with a Level 6 qualified careers advisor to discuss their Sixth Form, Higher Education and career plans. - The careers advisor is also available to talk to younger students and is available during the school day.
 Students are welcome to pop into the office anytime to ask for help/support. - Parents/carers are encouraged to take an active role in guiding their child's choice with regard to decisions made in Years 9, 10 and 11.